AmibeSkyfy16/TinyEconomy/readme.md

     1. When you mine a block (if you mine with silk touch, you will not be rewarded)
     2. When you kill an entity
-    3. When you completed an advancement
+    3. When you complete an advancement

 # How create a shop